-Don’t have sex with anyone during a herpes outbreak, because that’s when it spreads the most easily.
-But herpes is usually passed when there are no sores or symptoms, so it’s important to use condoms and dental dams, even if everything looks and feels A-OK.
+Don’t have sex with anyone during a herpes outbreak, because that’s when it spreads most easily.
+But herpes can also spread when there are no sores or symptoms, so it’s important to use condoms and dental dams, even if everything looks and feels A-OK.

 How can I make sure I don’t give anyone herpes?

 If you find out that you have herpes, try not to freak out.
 There are a few ways that you can stop it from spreading to your partners and other parts of your body.

 Always use condoms and dental dams during oral, anal, and vaginal sex.

 Talk with your doctor about taking herpes medication every day, which can lower your chances of spreading herpes.

 Don’t have sex during a herpes outbreak, even with a condom.
 There may be sores on places the condom doesn’t cover.

 Learn how to tell when an outbreak is coming, and stop having sex right when you notice these signs.
 You may feel a burning, itching, or tingling feeling that lets you know you’re about to get sores.

 Don’t have sex until your sores are totally gone, and the scabs heal and fall off.

 Don’t touch your herpes sores, because you can spread the infection to other parts of your body or other people.
 If you touch a sore, wash your hands with soap and water right after.